naomu/naomu.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Naomi M M is a data consultant & an aspiring computational biologist.
-After returning to education for her Master's in Bioinformatics, she hopes to move into a career in biological research & put her technical & consulting skills to use solving biological problems.
+After returning to education for her master's in bioinformatics, she hopes to move into a career in biological research & put her technical & consulting skills to use solving biological problems.

 {style="text-align: justify;"}